wvanbreukelen/Exceptionizer/README.md

 ```php
 $en->addImplementor(new Exceptionizer\Implement\WhoopsImplementor);
 ```
-In this example, the pre-given Whoops Implenmentor has been used
+In this example, the pre-given Whoops Implementor has been used

 It is possible to add multiple actions for one exception, they will be executed in row order.